Recently a new joiner at our company asked me this. Where are SQL commands executed?

 Sometimes, the client tool for the database may not be available and you need the ability to quickly access the database to check some table records.

 If this is the case then here is a list of free or open source SQL editor tools for you to begin running SQL queries against your DB.

 A unique tool for administering a database engine that is accessible via ODBC driver or OLE DB provider.

 The reason why I placed this as the first is because of its vast support for many types of databases such as SQL Server, MySQL, Oracle, MS Access, Sybase, DB2, PostgreSQL, etc.

 If you’re a programmer needing to connect to several types of databases, then this tool will come in very handy for you.

-Toad has specific apps for Oracle, DB2, MySQL, SQL Server, etc. It’s other freewares include a data modeler, extension for visual studio, benchmark factory and more.
+Toad has specific apps for Oracle, DB2, MySQL, SQL Server, etc. Its other freeware includes a data modeler, extension for visual studio, benchmark factory, and more.

 Is one of my favorite SQL editor simply because I use it a lot.

 Since this website is using WordPress and MySQL, I use PHPMyAdmin as a SQL editor extensively to manage my database from checking table records to deleting unwanted data.